trizin/avax-subnet-customization/README.md

 }
 ```

 Pretty scary, right?
-But it's not that bad.
+But it's not that bad as it seems.
 The genesis file is a json file that contains the configuration of the subnet and the block header of the genesis block, which is the first block in the network.

 Let's dive into the genesis file a little bit more.